Wake Forest vs. Syracuse NCAA Football Odds, Plays and Insights | October 9, 2021

 Syracuse Stats and Trends

-- The Orange covered the spread in their only game when underdogs by 6 points or more.
+- The Orange have been underdogs by 6 points or more once this year and covered the spread.

-- Syracuse's games this season have hit the over on two of five set point totals (40%).
+- Syracuse's games this season have eclipsed the over/under two times in five opportunities (40%).

 - Syracuse is 4-0 against the spread and 3-1 overall in games when it scores more than 18.2 points.

-- The Orange rack up only one more yard per game (391.6) than the Demon Deacons give up per contest (390.6).
+- The Orange rack up 391.6 yards per game, just one more than the 390.6 the Demon Deacons allow.

 - The Orange have six giveaways this season, while the Demon Deacons have 13 takeaways .